 The Psalms of Ascents were sung by Hebrew pilgrims on their way up to Jerusalem, and while ascending the steps of the Temple.

-The hidden prophecies in the Psalms of Ascents points to the years 2021 to 2027 being the 7 years of the Tribulation Age.
+The hidden prophecies in the Psalms of Ascents points to the 7 years of the Tribulation Age.
 These Psalms prophesy the time of troubles and victory, from the perspective of the Jewish people.
 We will explore these Psalms in light of this prophecy.

 2021 and Psalm 121 – The Lord Our Protector